|205A.02||ELECTION LAW APPLICABLE.|

-(2) on the date of a regularly scheduled town election in March conducted wholly or partially within the school district; or
+(2) on the date of a regularly scheduled town election or annual meeting in March conducted wholly or partially within the school district; or

 (3) during the 30 days before or the 30 days after a regularly scheduled town election in March conducted wholly or partially within the school district.

 (c) Notwithstanding any other law to the contrary, the time period in which a special election must be conducted under any other law may be extended by the school board to conform with the requirements of this subdivision.

 Special elections shall be held in school districts in conjunction with school district primary and general elections to fill vacancies in elective school district offices shall be held in school districts pursuant to section 123B.095.
 When more than one vacancy exists in an office elected at-large, voters must be instructed to vote for up to the number of vacancies to be filled.

 A special election ordered by the school board on its own motion under subdivision 1 may be canceled by motion of the school board, but not less than 74 days before an election held in conjunction with a regularly scheduled election for federal, state, county, city, or school board office or a special election for federal office, or 46 days before any other election.